 - High-efficiency (HE) top loaders (impeller/no agitator) split the difference, offering better efficiency than traditional top loaders but generally inferior wash performance to front loaders.

-- Best for most people: A front loader with a steam cycle if budget allows; an HE top loader if you prioritize convenience and value.
+- Best for most people: A front loader with a steam cycle (such as the GE GFW148SSMWW front-load washer with steam) if budget allows; an HE top loader if you prioritize convenience and value.

 Our Top Pick for Most Buyers: Front Load Washer

 For the majority of households, a modern front load washer delivers superior cleaning performance, lower long-term operating costs, and gentler fabric care — making it the best overall investment despite a higher purchase price.
-If budget or ergonomics are a concern, a high-efficiency top loader without an agitator is a strong runner-up.
+Our top recommendation is the LG WM4000HWA TurboWash 360, which combines a 5.0 cu. ft. capacity, AI-driven fabric care, and a high-speed spin cycle (see our full LG TurboWash 360 review and our complete LG WM4000HWA buyer's guide for details).
+If budget or ergonomics are a concern, a high-efficiency top loader without an agitator — like the Whirlpool WTW5000DW (see our complete Whirlpool WTW5000DW guide) — is a strong runner-up.

 Front Load Washing Machines